Exploring What Is: The Pathless Path of Meditation and Inquiry

 From there, I got involved in the Advaita satsang world and then with radical nonduality.
 Formal meditation fell away for awhile, which was very liberating at the time, and then it came back again in a new way.
 I revisited Zen and attended retreats with several different Zen teachers (Steve Hagen and John Tarrant) and a Tibetan Buddhist teacher (Anam Thubten).
 I re-discovered the open simplicity of Toni Packer’s way of working, and did many more retreats at Springwater.
 Formal meditation came and went, but through it all, I always enjoyed moments of simply being present and doing nothing.
-Over the course of many years, I was deeply moved by my encounters with Jean Klein, Gangaji, Francis Lucille, Adyashanti, Issac Shapiro, Sailor Bob Adamson, Mooji, Wayne Liquorman, Karl Renz, Rupert Spira, Darryl Bailey and others.
+Over the course of many years, I was deeply moved by my encounters with spiritual friends like Jean Klein, Gangaji, Francis Lucille, Adyashanti, Issac Shapiro, Tony Parsons, Sailor Bob Adamson, Mooji, Wayne Liquorman, Karl Renz, Rupert Spira, Darryl Bailey and others.
 There were many different ways of expressing nonduality and many different approaches to meditation (or not meditating) on offer, and for a long time, I was trying to figure out which one was the "the best" and "the highest" and "the truest."
 Eventually, I stopped trying to land in any one place.
 I came to see that we are drawn in different directions at different times in our life, and that there is no single "correct" way to meditate or not meditate and no one way to awaken.
-Each of us must find our way from moment to moment.
+Each of us must discover our way from moment to moment.
 No one else knows what you need.
 Everyone’s path is different.
 The way unfolds in the only way possible, and the apparent mistakes are all part of it.
 Trust the universe and "follow your bliss" as my mother used to tell me.
 Actually, there is no choice.
 We are the movement of life, happening by itself, and sitting quietly, doing nothing is one way to discover this.